 Read What Is Server Virtualization and Why Does It Matter?, understanding how virtualization works makes it much clearer why bare metal removes it entirely.

-Bare Metal vs. VPS vs. Cloud: What’s the Difference?
+Bare Metal vs. VPS vs. Cloud, in Short

 The Key Advantages of Bare Metal Servers